-- Permanently and completely erase the personal information on its existing systems with the exception of archived or back-up systems;
+- a.
+Permanently and completely erase the personal information on its existing systems with the exception of archived or back-up systems;

 - b.
 Deidentify the personal information; or

 - c.
-Aggregate the consumer information.11
+Aggregate the consumer information.

-If a business stores any personal information on archived or backup systems, it may delay compliance with a consumer's request to delete, with respect to data stored on the archived or backup system, until the archived or backup system relating to that data is restored to an active system or next accessed or used for a sale, disclosure, or commercial purpose.12 meet the requirements and obligations of a "service provider" under the CCPA and these regulations, shall be deemed a service provider for purposes of the CCPA and these regulations.
+If a business stores any personal information on archived or backup systems, it may delay compliance with a consumer's request to delete, with respect to data stored on the archived or backup system, until the archived or backup system relating to that data is restored to an active system or next accessed or used for a sale, disclosure, or commercial purpose.

+The CCPA carves out specific exceptions to the deletion requirement.
+Although not expansive, as written the exceptions allow a business to retain personal information when it is necessary for an ongoing business relationship with the meet the requirements and obligations of a "service provider" under the CCPA and these regulations, shall be deemed a service provider for purposes of the CCPA and these regulations.
 Cal.
 Code Regs. § 999.314(a).
 To the extent that a business directs a second entity to collect personal information directly from a consumer, or about a consumer, on the first business's behalf, and the second entity would otherwise meet the requirements and obligations of a "service provider" under the CCPA and these regulations, the second entity shall be deemed a service provider of the first business for purposes of the CCPA and these regulations.
 Id. § 999.314(b).